Wesley1808/AdvancedChat/README.md

 - `/advancedchat save | reload` - Saves / Reloads the configuration file and all the chat channels.

-- `/chat <channel>` - Lets you switch between chat channels that are availabe to you.
+- `/chat <channel>` - Lets you switch between chat channels that are available to you.

 - `/chat <channel> <message>` - Lets you send a message in the specified channel, without switching.